-Citizen launched its Homer series – like this all original and recently serviced 1973 Citizen Homer Second Setting variant here – in 1960 through circa 1980.
+Citizen launched its Homer series – like this fresh serviced 1970's Citizen Homer Second Setting variant here – in 1960 and produced it through circa 1980.
 Of significant and historical note, the Second Setting variant was officially issued by Japan National Railways to their staff in the 1960s and 1970s, and – per our research – unlikely to anyone else, public included.
 Although its well known Seiko pocket watches dominated the notoriously punctual railways in Japan, Citizen owned the 1960s and 1970s in this aspect.

 Unsurprisingly, simplicity reigns in the design of this watch, along with its “second setting” feature (more commonly called hacking), a feature not normally found on other Citizen Homers.
 The hacking feature – predominant in military-issued watches – allows the watch to be synchronized, no doubt a requirement on the famously reliable and punctual Japanese railway network.
 The white dial has quite clear and legible numbers, with lumed hands and pips outside the hour markers – all allowing the watch to be easily read.